pulkitsingh30/TechChallengeApp/GOapp Deployment Solution Document.md

  4. The application is then exposed to internet using the Load Balancer.

 ## <u>Pre-requisites</u>
+1. Open the Cloud Shell in GCP.

-1. A GCP Project with billing and below API's enabled:<br>
+2. Create A new GCP Project <br>
+    Command
+    gcloud projects create --name go-app
+       where go-app is the name of the project
+       Set the newly created project as default
+3. Attach the billing account with the project
+4. Enable the below API's by running below command

+  gcloud services enable cloudresourcemanager.googleapis.com cloudbuild.googleapis.com logging.googleapis.com compute.googleapis.com container.googleapis.com iam.googleapis.com storage.googleapis.com

     * Cloud Resource Manager API<br>
     * Cloud Build API<br>
     * Cloud Logging API<br>